talkierbox/flowzero/README.md

 Flow Free puzzles are cast as deterministic, episodic Markov Decision Processes (MDPs).
 Training proceeds in repeated Expert-Iteration cycles:

 1. **Planning (Expert):**
-   PUCT-MCTS runs a fixed number of simulations per move, using the current ResNet’s policy and value estimates.
+   MCGS runs a fixed number of simulations per move, using the current ResNet’s policy and value estimates.
 2. **Learning (Apprentice):**
    A 6-block ResNet is trained to
-   - imitate the tree’s move distribution (cross-entropy loss), and
+   - imitate the graph's move distribution (cross-entropy loss), and
    - predict final outcomes (mean-squared error loss).

 This self-play framework yields continual policy improvement without human-labeled data.